 Today we will discuss another type of defense you may come up against.
 But first I should share that the aim of these articles is not to judge anyone, but to help you become aware of defensive behaviour and continue practicing ways to bring you back to expressing your authentic self.

 "They never talk to me", is the most common complaint I hear from codependents about their marriage partner.
-I find this especially sad, because this person rarely sees how deep and tragic this wound really is in them.
-This subject is…
+I find this especially sad, because this person rarely sees how deep and tragic their wound.
+This subject is so sad, I…

 Powered by WishList Member - Membership Software